BiTinerary/anEmptyKitchenChair/README.md

 ### Why?

-Do I need more of a reason than an enlightened perspective and pursuance of accountability?

-At the end of the day, people are going to call 911, myself included.
-However, in light of the death of Justine Damond I find myself strongly questioning if I would in certain situations.
-Who would hesitate in what might be a dire moment?
-2500+ officers say they wouldn't.

 **Everytime** someone rattles off names of individuals unjustly killed by police, there's always been **one** more name I didn't recognize.
 As result, I always felt the need to know who they were, to know their story.
 When I came across the Washington Posts [data-police-shootings](https://github.com/washingtonpost/data-police-shootings) repo I felt a little less, powerless.
 These are my efforts to make sense of it all.

+Do I need more of a reason than an enlightened perspective and pursuance of accountability?

 Victim, criminal, servant or otherwise.
 This is in dedication of everyone **affected** by the loss of life represented by each headstone above.
 You've kept me awake at night.